StDensity/ogat-guardian/README.md

 # OGAT Guardian - News Website

 This is a satire news website project built using Next.js, designed to deliver news about the OGAT (Of Guards and Thieves) gaming community.
-It features articles, author profiles, category browsing, a community section, and more.
+It features articles, author profiles, category browsing, a community section, like, commends, discord notification and more.

 ## Features